-Optometrists are in high demand in our community.
+Optometrists are in high demand in our community

-skills needed to change lives
+Gain the practical skills needed to change lives

 An optometrist is a primary health care provider, often being the first point of professional contact for people experiencing problems with their eyes or who have difficulty seeing.
 Optometrists have a unique role in providing accessible and vital eye care to the community.
 Apart from general practice, optometry is the only profession to have its consultations covered by Medicare without the need for a referral.